Chance for Childhood

 DeafKidz International is currently working with Chance for Childhood in Rwanda to develop a new access to justice programme titled ‘Right 2 Protection’.
 This work will enable D/deaf children and young people to live safely and without fear of stigma, discrimination and abuse.
 In addition, to empower D/deaf young people to disclose when abuse occurs and to access effective real time clinical, social welfare and Criminal Justice support in the communication mode of choice.

-The Department for International Development (DFID) is the United Kingdom government department responsible for administering overseas aid.
-The goal of the department is "to promote sustainable development and eliminate world poverty".
+The Foreign, Commonwealth & Development Office (formerly known as Department for International Development) is the United Kingdom government department responsible for administering overseas aid.
+The goal of the department is “to promote sustainable development and eliminate world poverty”.

-At DeafKidz International, we're working with DFID through the UK Aid Direct initiative to deliver a three year safeguarding and child protection programme in Gujrat District, Pakistan.
-Funded by DFID we're testing an Early Hearing Detection and Intervention (EHDI) programme which trains local staff to use digital technologies to screen for D/deafness.
+At DeafKidz International, we’re working with the Foreign Commonwealth & Development Office through the UK Aid Direct initiative to deliver a three year safeguarding and child protection programme in Gujarat District, Pakistan.
+Funded by DFID we’re testing an Early Hearing Detection and Intervention (EHDI) programme which trains local staff to use digital technologies to screen for D/deafness.
 Where D/deafness is suspected, the child concerned is place on an integrated pathway of care that ensures their safeguarding and protection.

 Slum Soccer is a FIFA awarded charitable organisation that uses the power of football to bring about a change in the lives of underprivileged children and youth.
 Through various projects and specially designed curricula and activities, participants are mobilised and engaged towards learning and fitness.

 Slum Soccer exists to foster sustainable development to provide long term solutions to combat rife homelessness, and to improve the living standards of people within underprivileged areas.
 The approach is to build self-sufficient communities.
 The game of football is the tool by which individuals are engaged, life skills taught and quality of life overall is improved.